imartyniuk/uokms/README.md

 or (recommended):
 `mvn compile` from the root repository.

-To rebuild the package run:
+To build the package run:
-`mvn clean package`
+`mvn package`

 To start the KeyManager run:
 `java -cp target/kms.jar main.java.org.illiam.uokms.KeyManager 1024`